DU Crucis

-DU Crucis is a red supergiant and slow irregular variable star in the open cluster NGC 4755, which is also known as the Kappa (κ) Crucis Cluster or Jewel Box Cluster.
+DU Crucis is a red supergiant and slow irregular variable star in the constellation Crux and a prominent member of the Jewel Box (NGC 4755) open cluster.

 Location

-A Snapshot of the Jewel Box cluster (Credit: ESO VLT).
+DU Crucis is the prominent red supergiant in the Jewel Box cluster (Credit: ESO VLT).

-DU Crucis is one of the brighter members of the Jewel Box Cluster and the brightest red supergiant, strongly contrasting with the other bright members which are blue supergiants.
+DU Crucis is one of the brighter members of the Jewel Box cluster and the brightest red supergiant, strongly contrasting with the other bright members which are blue supergiants.
 It is part of the central bar of the prominent letter A-shaped asterism at the centre of the cluster.
 The cluster is part of the larger Centaurus OB1 association and lies about 8,500 light years away.

 The cluster is just to the south-east of β Crucis, the lefthand star of the Southern Cross.

 Properties

 DU Crucis is an M2 intermediate luminosity supergiant (luminosity class Iab).
-Despite its low temperature, it is 46,600 times the luminosity of the sun, due to its very large size.
-The κ Crucis cluster has a calculated age of 11.2 million years.
+Despite its low temperature, it is 46,600 times the luminosity of the Sun due to its very large size.
+The Jewel Box cluster has a calculated age of 11.2 million years.